Argentina, major creditors near $5 billion debt deal -lawyer

-NEW YORK (Reuters) - Major creditors suing Argentina in U.S. courts over defaulted bonds have agreed to broad terms of an agreement to resolve the long-running litigation but need more time to complete the $5 billion deal, a lawyer for the investors said Wednesday.
+NEW YORK (Reuters) - Major creditors suing Argentina over defaulted bonds have agreed to the economic terms of an agreement to resolve the long-running litigation but need more time to complete the $5 billion deal, a lawyer for the investors said Wednesday.

-Ending the litigation would be an historic step for Argentina, which has battled creditors who refused to accept the terms of earlier debt restructurings in 2005 and 2010.

-The disclosure about the agreement, later criticized as a violation of confidentiality by a court-appointed mediator, came during a hearing before a federal appeals court in New York.

-“If we have just a little time we can finish the deal,” McGill said.
+“If we have just a little time we can finish the deal,” he said.

-Court appointed mediator Daniel Pollack said McGill had spoken out of place.

-“That statement violated the confidentiality of the discussions between the parties, which is an inviolable principle of all negotiations,” Pollack said in a statement.
+To get that extra time, McGill urged the 2nd U.S. Circuit Court of Appeals to not dismiss various appeals by Argentina that, while pending, prevented U.S. District Judge Thomas Griesa from lifting the injunctions.

+Griesa signalled on Friday he would lift the injunctions but said he lacked jurisdiction to do so while the appeals were pending.

 Mark Brodsky, the Aurelius chairman, declined to comment through a spokesman.
 Calls to Elliott Management were not immediately returned.